-The Pfizer/BioNTech COVID-19 vaccine is safe and effective.
+The Spikevax Original/Omicron BA.1 COVID-19 vaccine is safe and effective.

 Vaccines teach your immune system how to protect you from diseases.
 It is much safer for your immune system to learn how to protect you from COVID-19 through vaccination than by catching the virus.
-Read more about immunity after the Pfizer/BioNTech COVID-19 vaccine.
+Read more about the adapted bivalent Spikevax Original/Omicron BA.1 vaccine here.

 Like all medicines, vaccines can cause side effects.
 Most of these are mild to moderate and short-term.
 Not everyone gets side effects.
 The side effects with this bivalent vaccine are expected to be similar to those of previous vaccines.